Semantic search

 Matthew's work is concerned with how the shifting UK higher education policy environment has impacted painting education since the 1970s.
 Silvie explores the relationship between art schools and place and the emergence of art scenes by juxtaposing British and German art school systems.
 The conversation is chaired by Paul Haywood.

-About the talk
+About the contributors

 More like this